 Noise does not need to be a negative thing, but it can be when there is no silence to balance it out.
 So what if we were to step away from some of this noise, if only for a bit?
 Would we act differently?
 Think differently?
 Experience life differently?
 Would we perhaps allow a deeper clarity into our life?
 Deeper insight?
 A deeper knowing?

 Moving away from the noise and into more silence, which normally births more mindful thinking and awareness can be highly transformational.
-In our Western world, we normally think of meditation, to allow us such states of being.
-However, in other cultures periods of silence and mindful awareness are a natural part of each day, that help to balance out our mind, body and soul.
+In our Western world, we normally think of meditation when we wish to experience such states of being.
+However, in other cultures periods of silence and mindful awareness are a natural part of each day that help to balance out our mind, body, and spirit.

 What is Vipassana?

 The word Vipassana means ‘insight’ – especially into the nature of reality, and it comes from the Pali language of the early Buddhist texts.
 It is today known as a type of state to be in, or meditation.
 Vipassana is one of the world’s most ancient techniques of meditation, which has its roots in the Theravada form of Buddhism.
 The practice itself originated in India and is attributed to Gautama Buddha.
 It is a way of self-transformation through self-observation and introspection.

 Vipassana meditation is today practiced by people from all walks of life and traditions, all over the world.
 There are Vipassana centers all over the world, and you can find one near you for example through the Dhamma.org site, which is was started by S. N. Goenka.

-What makes Vipassana meditation most different from other forms of meditation, is that it is not the typical “calming” type of meditation that is most commonly known here in the West, and practiced alongside yoga, tranquil music, etc. It is a more active form of meditation where the person is invited to cultivate insight including contemplation, introspection, analytic meditation, and observations about experience.
+What makes Vipassana meditation most different from other forms of meditation, is that it is not the typical “calming” type of meditation that is most commonly known here in the West, and practiced alongside yoga, tranquil music, etc. It is a more active form of meditation where the person is invited to cultivate insight including contemplation, introspection, analytic meditation, and observations about the experience.
 It is a most intense exercise in mindfulness.